nanobox-io/nanobox-docker-faktory/README.md

 ```

 ### Version
-When configuring a Faktory service in your Boxfile, can specify which version of Redis to use.
+When configuring a Faktory service in your Boxfile, can specify which version of Faktory to use.
 The following version(s) are available:

 - 0.7.0

-**Note:** Due to version compatibility constraints, Redis versions cannot be changed after the service is created.
-To use a different version, you'll have to create a new Redis service.
+**Note:** Due to version compatibility constraints, Faktory versions cannot be changed after the service is created.
+To use a different version, you'll have to create a new Faktory service.

 #### version
 ```yaml